Isotropic 3D topological phases with broken time reversal symmetry: Topological properties

+The topological invariants of crystalline 3D mirror-Chern insulators are mirror Chern numbers, given by the difference in Chern numbers of opposite mirror sectors on mirror-invariant 2D planes of the Brillouin-zone~\cite{fu2011} In the presence of disorder, invariants of 3D statistical topological insulators are also constructed from the strong topological invariants of 2D subsystems~\cite{fulga2014}.
+Our 3D class A amorphous model relies on mirror symmetry to protect its surface modes, so motivated by the above results we find that the topological phase is characterized by a nontrivial value of the mirror-Chern invariant adapted to the amorphous continuum model:

-where the integral runs over a compactified mirror-invariant plane $\mathbb{R}^2\cup \{\vb*{\infty}\}$~\cite{spring2021, marsal2020} (e.g. $k_z=0$, invariant under the mirror operator $k_z\to-k_z$ with $U_{M_z} = \mathcal{I} \exp(i\pi S_z)$), and $\mathcal{F}_\pm$ is the Berry curvature of the even/odd ($\pm i$ eigenvalue) mirror sub-blocks of the Hamiltonian.
-The invariant for crystal systems has the same form for a mirror-invariant plane in the crystal Brillouin zone\cite{fu2011}.
-However, because both the systems have inversion and rotation symmetries, the mirror Chern number can also be expressed in terms of rotation and inversion eigenvalues at high-symmetry momenta.
-Numerical results and a further discussion of invariants of the amorphous system are found in App.~\ref{appendix:alt_bulk_invariants}.
+where the integral runs over a compactified mirror-invariant plane $\mathbb{R}^2\cup \{\vb*{\infty}\}$(e.g. $k_z=0$, invariant under the mirror operator $k_z\to-k_z$ with $U_{M_z} = \mathcal{I} \exp(i\pi S_z)$), and $\mathcal{F}_\pm$ is the Berry curvature of the even/odd ($\pm i$ eigenvalue) mirror sub-blocks of the effective Hamiltonian.
+Because the system has inversion and rotation symmetries, the mirror Chern number can also be expressed in terms of rotation and inversion eigenvalues at high-symmetry momenta, $C_M = -\nu_I$, for details see App.~\ref{appendix:alt_bulk_invariants}.
+We numerically evaluate both invariants for the $4\times 4$ tight-binding model~\eqref{eqn:real_space_model_simp_4x4} using the parameters $\mu_2 = -\mu_1$, $t_3(d) = 1.2 \exp(-d) + i \exp(-0.3d)$, $t_1 = -2$, $t_2 = 2$, on an amorphous sample with 14895 sites, the resulting topological phase transitions are shown in Fig.~\ref{fig:invariant_amorphous}.

+We also evaluated the invariants for the doubled model, see Fig.~\ref{fig:invariant_amorphous_double}.
+We observe several topological phase transitions, with a large region corresponding to $C_M = 2$.
+The two invariants agree for most of the parameter range that we investigated, and we attribute the disagreement to the numerical instability of the mirror Chern number calculation in regions where the spectral gap is small.